 Its such a shame that neither of these videos were appreciated within the college because a massive amount of time and effort went into making them both.
 We used about 12 or more one-hour video cassettes for the ‘rushes’ and because they contain some very unique material such as George Porter I still have them today in our video archive.
 See what you think and let me know if you are seen appearing in either of them.
-Some years after we made them both, several boxes of unused and unrequired VHS tape copies of both of the videos were returned to me, they were all thrown in the bin!
+Some years after we had made them, several boxes of unused and unrequired VHS tape copies of both of the videos were returned to me from Registry, they were all thrown in the bin!

 Colin Grimshaw October 2023